Brian-Pho/CR4-DL/content/posts/textbooks/psychology-applied-to-modern-life/index.md

 - Factors that influence self-concept
     - Self-observations
         - People begin observing and judging their own behavior early in life.
-        - *Social comparison theory*: individuals compare themselves with others in order to assess their abilities and opinions.
+        - *Social comparison theory*: individuals compare themselves with others to assess their abilities and opinions.
         - Social comparison is used to accurately assess one’s abilities, but also to improve their skills and to maintain their self-image.
         - E.g. Comparing your current self to your past self.
         - *Reference group*: a set of people who are used as a gauge in making social comparisons.